automation

 default_automation: If provided, it allows the automator to start a new automation without passing an automation (e.g. via an "Play"-button like offered by the automation controls).
 The passed function should return a new coroutine on every call (see Play-pause-stop example).

-on_interrupt: Optional callback that will be called when an automation pauses or stops.
+on_interrupt: Optional callback that will be called when an automation pauses or stops (the cause is provided as string parameter).

 disable ¶